VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

 \section{Evaluation}

 We now demonstrate how our prototype implementation of \sysname empirically assessed several IoT defenses that enforce policies at runtime.
-For our evaluation, we selected three test-subjects: \expat \cite{yahyazadeh2019expat}, \patriot \cite{yahyazadeh2020patriot}, and \iotguard \cite{iotguard2019ndss}.
+For our evaluation, we selected four test-subjects: \expat \cite{yahyazadeh2019expat}, \patriot \cite{yahyazadeh2020patriot}, \iotguard \cite{iotguard2019ndss}, and \maverick \cite{mazhar2023maverick}.
 While they are highly popular in the community and closely related in terms of their policy enforcement mechanism, none of them was empirically compared with each other.
 Another goal of this evaluation is to show how the developers of those defense solutions could have utilized \sysname had it existed back then.

-The research question we set out to answer is: \textit{can \sysname automatically evaluate each of three IoT defenses and compare them empirically?} To answer this question, we conducted the evaluation using three testing approaches -- fidelity, stress and differential -- discussed in $\S$~\ref{sec:prob-def}.
+The research question we set out to answer is: \textit{can \sysname automatically evaluate each of these four IoT defenses and compare them empirically?} To answer this question, we conducted the evaluation using three testing approaches -- fidelity, stress and differential -- discussed in $\S$~\ref{sec:prob-def}.
 As our evaluation metrics, we used two counts: ``\code{violation}'' and ``\code{indeterminate}''.
-While the former denotes the number of testcases for which \sysname detects that the defense solution managed to prevent unexpected actions, the latter denotes the number of testcases for which \sysname is unsure whether the defense worked or not.
+While the former denotes the number of testcases for which \sysname detects that the defense solution managed to prevent unexpected actions, the latter denotes the number of testcases for which \sysname is unsure whether the defense prevented unexpected actions or not.
 The remaining testcases are all considered as ``\code{no violation}''.
-We also measured the performance overhead incurred by \sysname.
+We also measured the time and space (memory) required by \sysname.